Hugh Downs (1921-2020)

-Hugh Downs serves as Chairman of the Board of Governors and an ex-officio member of the Board of Directors for the National Space Society (NSS).
+Hugh Downs was Chairman Emeritus of the Board of Governors for the National Space Society (NSS).

 Mr. Downs was born in Akron, Ohio.
 He began his broadcasting career as a radio announcer in Lima, Ohio at the age of 18.
 After serving in the U.S. Army, he joined NBC in Chicago as a staff announcer, and joined the Home show on that network in New York in 1954.
 From 1956-57, Mr. Downs was the announcer for NBC’s Caesar’s Hour.

 In July 1957, he helped launch The Tonight Show with Jack Paar and stayed with the late-night series for five years.
 In August 1958, Mr. Downs became host of the daytime game series Concentration, a role he continued when he began his Today show appearances.